 - No.1 selling brand of premium gas-line antifreeze

 - Absorbs 5 times more water than regular gas dryers

 - Removes water from fuel system

 Whatever the case may be, if you can afford it, taking your vehicle to a professional mechanic may be the best choice.
-In the future, make sure that you only buy fuel from reputable gas stations to ensure the highest possible quality.
+In the future, make sure that you only buy top tier fuel from reputable gas stations to ensure the highest possible quality.